Pek-Lin Chiew Wong

 As a boy, my Grandfather had moved to Kuala Lumpur.
 I think he found that in Kuala Lumpur the people were different.
 They're not like the Chinese.
 Why?
-Because the Chinese who emigrated into Southeast Asia married local women and those local women were not Chinese because they intermarry, you see.
+Because the Chinese who emigrated into Southeast Asia partnered with local women and those local women were not Chinese because they mixed, you see.

 My mother took us to be registered and that headmaster says, "No. She's not Chinese.
 She's got no Chinese name."
 Me.
-"Chieu Nya Chit that's not Chinese.
+"Chiew Nya Chit that's not Chinese.
 She's not coming in."
-So mother had to go to a temple and she has a friend who's an abas.
-Very well educated Chinese abas.
-Abas means head of the temple.
+So mother had to go to a temple and she has a friend who's an abbess.
+A very well educated, Chinese abbess.
+Abbess means head of the temple.
 So she ran this temple, and people would go and pray and give her donations.
 It was a common thing for unwanted children to be left at the temple.
 She would then look after these kids.

-So the thing is this, the abas gave me a Chinese name - Chiew Peklin.
+So the thing is, the abbess gave me a Chinese name - Chiew Pek-Lin.
 She gave me this name because it points back to an old story of a woman who was very well educated.
 So my name has even got a history behind it.

 The Nuns at the Convent school were horrible.
 If you were rich they were very good to you.
 If you weren’t rich, you were considered a nobody.
 Every week the Reverend Mother would sit on a chair, and there was a bowl in front of her.
 Everybody walked past and put money in the bowl.
 And she could see who was or wasn’t putting in.
 And she was judging.